ruanbekker/ruanbekker.github.io/source/_posts/2019-02-19-sharing-global-variables-in-python-using-multiprocessing.markdown

 From Python's Documentation:

-The `multiprocessing.Manager` returns a started SyncManager object which can be used for sharing objects between processes.
-The returned manager object corresponds to a spawned child process and has methods which will create shared objects and return corresponding proxies.
+"The `multiprocessing.Manager` returns a started SyncManager object which can be used for sharing objects between processes.
+The returned manager object corresponds to a spawned child process and has methods which will create shared objects and return corresponding proxies."

 ```python
 import multiprocessing